The Ultimate Guide to Interview Preparation

 When you schedule your interview time, always make sure to ask who you will be meeting with.
 Try to get the full name and title of all your interviewers.
 This is important information because it allows you to do targeted research before you walk into the office.

 Find the LinkedIn and social media profiles of everyone you will meet at the interview.
-Familiarize yourself with their professional bios and responsibilities in within the organization.
+Familiarize yourself with their professional bios and responsibilities within the organization.
 Always look for shared connections–both mutual acquaintances and common interests.
 These are great touch-points for building a personal rapport with your interviewers.

 4. Know your story